jahierwan/lustre-examples/core/README.md

 # examples
   contains more complex examples

-# simple
+# simple (XXX call it basic ?)
-  contains simple programs that illustrate one eponymous concept one
+  contains simple programs that illustrate one eponymous concept at a time

 # non-reg